ABOUT 8(a) CERTIFICATION PROGRAM

-Small business owners in the United States that have suffered from both economic and social disadvantage can avail themselves to the Small Business Administration (SBA) and enter what is called the 8a Business Development Program.
-Entrance into the program is obtained through the acquisition of an 8a Certification.
+Small business owners in the United States that have suffered from both economic and social disadvantage can avail themselves to the Small Business Administration (SBA) and enter what is called the 8(a) Business Development program.
+Entrance into the program is obtained through the acquisition of 8(a) Certification.
 This program is a business development program designed to help small businesses overcome past hardships and challenges the owner(s) have experienced.
-The owner of the firm must be a US Citizen in order to apply.
+The owner of the firm must be a U.S. Citizen in order to apply.

-- The program gives 8a Firms nine years of preference in federal contracting in order to overcome prior years in which they suffered from racial, ethnic, gender, geographical or disability bias.
+- The program gives 8(a) firms 9 years of preference in federal contracting in order to overcome prior years in which they suffered from racial, ethnic, gender, geographical or disability bias.

-- The small business applicant needs to have documented sales in the public or commercial marketplace over the past two years and be successful in doing so.
+- The small business applicant needs to have documented sales in the public or commercial marketplace over the past 2 years and be successful in doing so.

 - The business applicant must be classified as a small business according to the guidelines for small businesses associated with the firm’s primary NAICS Code.

 - The owner of the firm will have to submit a variety of documents and items.
-These will include their personal and business income records for the last 3 years, all articles of organization/incorporation, all minutes, operating agreement/by-laws, proof of insurance, leases, resumes, background information and any other pertinent documents that are needed to be disclosed as part of the application process.
+These will include their personal and business income records for the last 3 years, all articles of organization/incorporation, all minutes, operating agreement/bylaw, proof of insurance, leases, resumes, background information and any other pertinent documents that need to be disclosed as part of the application process.

 - The SBA can and will ask clarifying questions of applicants throughout the process.
 It is important that these concerns being addressed by the SBA are responded to in a timely manner or the SBA will have no choice but to deny the application.

-The 8a application process is a long and detailed one.
+The 8(a) application process is a long and detailed one.
 Part of the process is completed online through the SBA’s portal, and part of it requires a paper application which typically is 300 -500 pages in length.
 The applicants must follow a very specific format so that it is congruent with the SBA’s review process.
-Expectations are that the SBA will complete its review of an 8a application in a period of 3 months from the date in which they receive the application.
+Expectations are that the SBA will complete its review of an 8(a) application in a period of three months from the date in which they receive the application.